MiKTeX/homebrew-miktex/.github/ISSUE_TEMPLATE.md

 # Request for enhancment

-_please remove this section if it is not applicable_
+_please remove this section if this is not a request for enhancement_